NEW Introducing AI product questions Learn more

 In practice

-• New engineers reached their first commit faster, with fewer senior engineer interruptions during onboarding
+• New engineers reached first commit faster, with fewer senior interruptions

-• Incident response time improved: engineers querying "has this error appeared before" surfaced prior resolutions from Zendesk and Slack simultaneously
+• Incident response improved: prior fixes surfaced from Zendesk and Slack at once

 Composite based on Zipchat analysis of SaaS team deployments.
 Team size, query volume, and outcomes are illustrative of typical deployment patterns.